alfa-m/dotnet/PizzaStore/README.md

 cd PizzaStore
 ```

-You'll see that the ASP.NET Core template already includes four lines of code.
+You'll see that the ASP.NET Core template already includes the following four lines of code.

 ```
 var builder = WebApplication.CreateBuilder(args);